Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

 print(nums) # outputs: [1, 2, 3, 4, 5, 6]
 ```

 Sequences make it easy to manipulate collections of data.
-The Python support for sequences is one reason why it is so popular among people who deal with data on a daily basis.
+Python's support for sequences is one reason why it is so popular among people who deal with data on a daily basis.

 ## Mapping types